Drew Terrell: Carolina Panthers

 Terrell was hired as an offensive quality control coach for the Carolina Panthers on February 13, 2018.

 Washington Football Team / Commanders

 Terrell joined the Washington Football Team in 2020 as their assistant wide receivers coach.
 He was promoted to wide receivers coach in 2021 after Jim Hostler was promoted to senior offensive assistant.
+On February 24, 2023, Terrell and the Commanders parted ways.

+Arizona Cardinals

+On March 1, 2023, the Arizona Cardinals hired Terrell as their passing game coordinator and wide receivers coach.